odegeasslbc/caffe-weighted_softmax_loss_layer/README.md

 Source files of a weighted_softmax_with_loss layer for latest version of caffe (http://caffe.berkeleyvision.org/).
 Allow wild cards to be accepted as a bottom input of the loss layer

-It is just a small work inspired by Gustav (https://github.com/gustavla/caffe/tree/gustav) at deepdish (http://deepdish.io/2014/11/04/caffe-with-weighted-samples/).

 #Usage

     put the .hpp file in: